Jorin-Liesse/Notes/Game-Production/Vocabulary.md

 **KPI:** Key Performance Indicator.
 Metric that you set as milestone or goal.
 Example:** By October, we should have 10K wishlists.

+<audio controls> <source src="../assets/audio/Marketing.mp3" type="audio/mpeg"> Your browser does not support the audio element.</audio>

 <br>

 ## Business